 I am a marine ecologist and the founder of EcoSea Expeditions.
-My research is broadly focused on marine conservation and ecology.
-Specifically, I study community dynamics and population changes in fisheries targeted species.
-I work with a multitude of citizen science groups, expedition companies, government agencies, universities, and small dive operations.
-Through EcoSea Expeditions, my team turns ocean-loving tourists into citizen scientists that collect critical ecological data.
-Utilizing a workforce of enthusiastic tour groups enables me to continually document change in marine populations and assess the effects of conservation measures, anthropogenic impacts, and climate change.
-Working in citizen science also allows me to integrate local communities into the scientific process, communicate research discoveries to a broader audience, and provides a powerful tool in promoting adaptive management strategies for conservation and sustainability.
+My research covers entire reef systems and investigates species interactions and anthropogenic (human caused) effects that drive changes within the system.
+My work through EcoSea is centered on marine conservation creating a sense of stewardship for the seas.
+I partner with citizen science groups, expedition companies, government agencies, universities, and small dive operations.
+My team turns ocean-loving tourists into citizen scientists that collect critical ecological data.
+Utilizing a workforce of enthusiastic tour groups enables us to continually document change in marine populations and assess the effects of conservation measures, anthropogenic impacts, and climate change.
+Working in citizen science also allows us to integrate local communities into the scientific process, communicate research discoveries to a broader audience, and provides a powerful tool in promoting adaptive management strategies for conservation and sustainability.

 I began my career path in 1995 but my passion for the sea sprang from my first trip to the ocean.
 I was 10 years old and I was mesmerized by movement of the ocean's surface and the mysteries of what was below.
 I was nervous about being in the surf & the power of the waves but once I took that first step toward the unknown I started running!
 That day, I discovered the exhilarating serenity that would be with me during each and every visit to the sea.